Alessandro-Dodon/pyvar/functions/README.md

 - Copula functions for dynamic corr models?
 Is that in python?
 Or rolling PCA? (features in K.Sheppard's book).
 Or leidot wolf shrinkage?

 - Check the corr models and how they handle the z (innovations) and the calculation with the VCV matrix.
 Is it right?
 Otherwise just assume a distribution.

+- Corr models, simplify the z logic and ES logic, using normal distribution directly.